slipx06/sunsynk-power-flow-card/README.md

 ![image](https://user-images.githubusercontent.com/7227275/234855970-5d7f2d41-1bc9-480e-9c62-0ddb45c7cb9a.png)

 5. The card requires that all of these attributes be defined.
-If you have missing sensors for any attribute set it to null i.e. "solarday: null" and it will use a default value of 0
+If you have missing sensors for any attribute set it to null i.e. "solarday: null" and it will use a default value of 0.
+Attributes have been appended with the modbus register # e.g. pv2_power_187 to indicate which register should be read when configuring your sensors

 | Attribute | Default | Description |
 | --- | --- | --- |